JohnPetere/Burley-Maids/README.md

     - <strike>Services</strike>
     - Before and Afer

- - Remove About Page from design
+ - <strike>Remove About Page from design </strike>
  - testimonies page
  - Contact Page
- - Create tailwind.css template componenent for react and next.jss

- - design home page gallery
  - Add defualt 404 page

 ### Index Page
 - <strike> FIX THE FONT LOADING PROBLEM LATER </strike>
- - Home page
+- Create the footer
+- make the nav and the footer highlight what page you're on, except for logo

    - Carasoul
       - <strike> Complete original styling for carasoul </strike>
       - code out functions such as<strike>  nextSlide </strike>,  <strike> prevSlilde </strike>, and goToSlide(slideNum)